Form 35.1: Affidavit (Decision-Making Responsibility, Parenting Time, Contact) | Free Template

 This Affidavit must be completed by anyone who’s asking the court for decision-making responsibility, parenting time, or contact with a child.
 That includes parents, guardians, extended family, or any individual seeking a parental role.

-You should complete this Affidavit if:
+You should complete this Affidavit if you’re a parent or legal guardian applying for:

-You’re a Parent or Legal Guardian Applying for Decision-Making Responsibility: You want the legal authority to make key decisions about your child’s education, health, or overall upbringing.
+- Decision-Making Responsibility: You want the legal authority to make key decisions about your child’s education, health, or overall upbringing.

-You’re a Parent Seeking Parenting Time: You want a court order that guarantees time with your child, especially if you and your ex haven’t agreed on parenting arrangements.
+- Parenting Time: You want a court order that guarantees time with your child, especially if you and your ex haven’t agreed on parenting arrangements.

-You’re a Non-Parent Looking For A Contact Order: You’re a grandparent, family friend, or relative with a strong relationship with a child and want to maintain regular contact.
+- A Contact Order: You’re a grandparent, family friend, or relative with a strong relationship with a child and want to maintain regular contact.

-You’re a Non-Parent Looking for a Parenting Order: You currently care for a child because the parents are unable, unavailable, or unwilling to do so.
+- A Parenting Order: You currently care for a child because the parents are unable, unavailable, or unwilling to do so.
 You need a court order to support that role legally.

 Every person requesting one of these orders from the court must complete their own Affidavit.
 It’s your chance to explain your relationship to the child, your plan, and why you believe it’s in the child’s best interest.

 If you’re preparing to file a parenting or contact order, your Affidavit must be commissioned to be accepted by the Ontario court system.
+It must be commissioned by an authorized official, like a notary public or commissioner of oaths.
+This is a necessary step, and without it, your Affidavit isn’t valid.

 Frequently Asked Questions